ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 ctest -V
 ```

-**Note:** Running few of these tests will require pandas and pytest to be installed first.
+**Note:** Running a few of these tests will require pandas and pytest to be installed first.

 ```bash
 /usr/local/bin/python -m pip install -r requirements.txt